whitfin/cachex/docs/overview.md

     {"key3", 3}
 ])

-# now let's do an atomic update operation against they key in the cache
+# now let's do an atomic update operation against the key in the cache
 {:commit, 2} = Cachex.get_and_update(:my_cache, "key1", fn value ->
     value + 1
 end)